-The data are provided by 36 independent institutions.
+The data are provided by 35 independent institutions.
 The Foundation does not collect primary data, but combines secondary data from robust data providers.
-For the time being, data come from, among others, multilateral development banks (such as the World Bank); think tanks (such as Bertelsmann Stiftung) and UN agencies, as well as African data providers (such as Afrobarometer, African Development Bank, CDD Ghana).
+For the time being, data come from, among others, multilateral development banks (such as the World Bank); think tanks (such as Bertelsmann Stiftung) and UN agencies, as well as African data providers (such as African Development Bank, CDD Ghana).
+In order to complement existing sources, the Foundation also supports Global Integrity’s Africa Integrity Indicators (AII), V-Dem’s Varieties of Democracy Project and Afrobarometer Surveys.
 These sources provide a range of data types, including Public Attitude Surveys, Expert Assessments, Official Data and Opinion Surveys.

 How does the Foundation decide which indicators to include?